John Candy: I Like Me

-John Candy: I Like Me is a 2025 American documentary film directed by Colin Hanks and is a portrait of the Canadian actor John Candy.
-The documentary premiered on September 4, 2025, as the opening night film of the Toronto International Film Festival.
+John Candy: I Like Me is a 2025 American documentary film, directed by Colin Hanks, and a portrait of the Canadian actor John Candy.
+It premiered as the opening night film of the Toronto International Film Festival on September 4, 2025, followed by its digital release on Amazon Prime Video on October 10.

 Premise

 John Candy began his career on the sketch comedy series Second City Television before becoming one of the most popular and beloved stars of comedy films until his death of a heart attack in 1994.
-The film relies primarily on rare and never-before-seen archive footage, outtakes, private home video, audio commentary and interviews provided by friends and family.
+The film relies primarily on rare and never-before-seen archive footage, outtakes, private home video, audio commentary, and interviews provided by friends and family.
+The film's title comes from a line that Candy's character spoke in a memorable scene from the 1987 film Planes, Trains and Automobiles.

 Production

-The film's production was first announced in 2022 by producer Ryan Reynolds.
-The film's acquisition for Amazon Prime Video was announced in February 2023.
-For the film, Cynthia Erivo recorded a cover of the song "Everytime You Go Away" (that ended the film Planes, Trains and Automobiles), which was released as a single on October 3, 2025.
+John Candy: I Like Me was first announced by producer Ryan Reynolds in 2022.
+The film's acquisition from Amazon Prime Video was announced in February 2023.

 Music

+Cynthia Erivo recorded a cover of the song "Everytime You Go Away" (that ended the film Planes, Trains and Automobiles), which was released as a single on October 3, 2025.

-Composer Tyler Strickland was in charge of the film's musical score and a soundtrack was released on October 17, 2025, by Lakeshore Records.
+Tyler Strickland composed the film score, with the soundtrack album released by Lakeshore Records on October 17, 2025.

 Studio cut excerpts used the following tracks: